kwaschny/Twitch-VOD-Offline-Viewer/README.md

 ## Chat delay

-Brief disconnects during the live stream cause the chat log to be out of sync.
-To fix such an issue, you can adjust the `CHAT_OFFSET` variable in the `index.html` source file.
-Refresh the webpage to apply changes.
+Brief disconnects during the live stream cause the chat log to be out of sync. **Right-click on the video to show a dialog where you can enter the offset in seconds.** Chat messages will then appear either sooner (input < 0) or later (input > 0).
+You may change this at any time while watching.

 ## Troubleshooting